ubiquitous-factory/quadit/README.md

 `quadit` is focused on managing [quadlets](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html) and running containers in rootless mode using a gitops model.

-The `quadit`' core usecase is a `remote edge` scenario enforcing a pure pull model that ensures no inbound access to the device.
+The `quadit` core usecase is a `remote edge` scenario enforcing a pure pull model that ensures no inbound access to the device.

 It is written in rust to minimise the overall footprint and improve the power consumption of running a gitops service on low resourced systems.